u-blox/mbed-os-ublox-app/README.md

   ...which will get debug output into the `.elf` file and switch optimisation off so that you can use a debugger.
 * Eclipse project files are included but you can also build from the command-line as above.
-* There is currently an issue where attempts to `malloc()` more than a total of 10324 bytes will succeed (up to 11572 bytes) by overlapping into the stack area.
-While it is correct to overlap into the stack area, it shouldn't go that far.
-This issue has been raised with ARM in [https://github.com/ARMmbed/mbed-os/issues/464](https://github.com/ARMmbed/mbed-os/issues/464).